radumarg/leaf-qlang/docs/getting-started.md

 - Type safety is ensured by a strong static type system at both the surface-syntax level and the typed high-level IR, with rigorous coverage of quantum operations and their constraints.
 - The developer will have the tools to test the semantic correctness of his/her the algorithm implementation over the high-level IR representation of the algorithm using Lean.
 - Correctness of language lowering: the translations to the Idris DSL and subsequently to OpenQASM3/QIR should preserve the semantics of the high-level IR (denotational semantics preservation).
-- The Idris2 DSL, which serves as an intermediate IR, does not enforce a full typing discipline, but it is equipped with correctness guarantees expressed using Idris2’s dependent type system and builtin-in proof support, ensuring that qubit indices used in gate applications are valid, control qubits are distinct from target qubits, and all control/target qubits are pairwise distinct when multiple qubits are involved.
+- The Idris2 DSL does not enforce a full typing discipline, but it is equipped with correctness guarantees expressed using Idris2’s dependent type system and builtin-in proof support, ensuring that qubit indices used in gate applications are valid, control qubits are distinct from target qubits, and all control/target qubits are pairwise distinct when multiple qubits are involved.